Forging quantum data: classically defeating an IQP-based quantum test: Background

-In order to bias the output distribution along $\boldsymbol{s}$, a submatrix with special properties is embedded within the matrix $P$.
-For a vector $\boldsymbol{x}$ and matrix $P$, we can define the submatrix $P_{\boldsymbol{x}}$ as that which is generated by deleting all rows of $P$ that are orthogonal to $\boldsymbol{x}$.
-Under this notation, our relevant submatrix is $P_{\boldsymbol{s}}$ where $\boldsymbol{s}$ is the secret vector.
-For the output distribution to be appropriately biased, \cite{shepherd_temporally_2009} suggests that $P_{\boldsymbol{s}}$ should correspond to the generator matrix of an error-correcting code---in particular, the authors suggest using a quadratic residue code and setting the action $\theta=\nicefrac{\pi}{8}$.
-As described below, this choice leads to a gap between the quantum and classical probabilities of generating samples orthogonal to $\boldsymbol{s}$ (for the best known classical strategy in \cite{shepherd_temporally_2009}).
-The verifier's check is simply to request a large number of samples, and then determine if the fraction orthogonal to $\boldsymbol{s}$ is too large to have likely been generated by the classical distribution.
+But what matrix $P_{\boldsymbol{s}}$ should one start with?
+In the protocol, the verifier sets $P_{\boldsymbol{s}}$ to the generator matrix for a binary code of block length $q \equiv 7 \pmod 8$ whose codewords $\boldsymbol{c}$ have $\mathrm{wt}(\boldsymbol{c}) \in \{-1, 0\} \pmod 4$ (and both those weights are represented, that is, the codewords do not all have weight $0 \pmod 4$).
+In \cite{shepherd_temporally_2009}, the authors suggest specifically using a binary quadratic residue (QR) code because it has the desired codeword weights.
+The action $\theta$ is set to $\pi/8$.
+As described in Facts~\ref{fact:quantum-strategy} and~\ref{fact:classical-strategy} below, this configuration leads to a gap between the quantum and classical probabilities of generating samples orthogonal to $\boldsymbol{s}$ (for the best known classical strategy before this work).
+The verifier's check is then simply to request a large number of samples, and determine if the fraction orthogonal to $\boldsymbol{s}$ is too large to have likely been generated by any classical strategy.

-In the two Facts below, I recall the probabilities from \cite{shepherd_temporally_2009} corresponding to that paper's quantum and classical strategies.
-The reasoning behind the classical strategy (Fact \ref{fact:classical-strategy}) is crucial to the rest of this paper; it is worth understanding its proof before moving on to the algorithm in Section \ref{sec:Algorithm}. \begin{fact} \textbf{Quantum strategy}
+In the two Facts below, we recall the probabilities corresponding to the quantum strategy and previously best-known classical strategy~\cite{shepherd_temporally_2009}.
+The reasoning behind the classical strategy (Fact~\ref{fact:classical-strategy}) forms the setup for the new algorithm described in this paper; it is worth understanding its proof before moving on to the algorithm in Section \ref{sec:Algorithm}.